Denver Anesthesia Error Attorneys

 - Defective equipment.
 Gas delivery is vitally important during surgery.
 Any faults with endotracheal tubes, the oxygen concentration, the volume of anesthetic vapors and gases, or pressures in the breathing or ventilation system can cause injury or death to a patient quickly.

-There are common complications and injuries associated with the use of anesthesia.
-The injuries depend on the error, and can affect anything from the heart to the brain as well as other organs.
+Anesthesia injuries can vary from mild to severe.
+The injuries depend on the error and can affect anything from the heart to the brain as well as other organs.
 They include:

 Contact a Skilled Medical Malpractice Lawyer

-If you or someone you know may have been injured due to an anesthesia error, give Leventhal & Puga, P.C., a call.
+If you or someone you know may have been injured due to an anesthesia error, give Leventhal Puga Braley P.C. a call.
 We have the necessary medical experts who can determine whether your injury was caused by negligence.
 Our experienced Denver anesthesia error attorneys can help get you the most compensation possible.
 Call us at (877) 433-3906 for a no-charge initial consultation.

 - Anesthesia - MedlinePlus